 (The asterisk in the search statement above is a truncation symbol that tells a database to retrieve various endings of the term preceding the asterisk.
 So, for example, searching for "case stud*" will find articles containing case study (singular) as well as articles containing case studies (plural).)

-You can find case studies in print books in the UMUC Library's catalog, catalogUSMAI, by following the directions shown in the screen shot below:
+You can find case studies in print books in the UMGC Library's catalog, catalogUSMAI, by following the directions shown in the screen shot below:

 You can find case studies or information about case studies in online books in UMGC Library E-Book Collections by following the directions shown in the screen shot below: